Photosprouts Photography Workshops

 6) Will replace the DSLR cameras in a few years.

-• How do I find out if the piece of equipment that I own is a DSLR or a mirrorless camera?
+• How do I find out if my camera is DSLR or mirrorless?

 "_your camera model + dslr or mirrorless?"